Blog

 Mutimi ( ムチミ) is the ability to attack or respond without tightening.
 When thrusting or kicking, for example, the muscles of the hands and feet are not connectively actioned, and the technique is set up by “swinging” the torso and pelvis (door) on the root or supporting foot (hinge).

 Meotode (夫妻手) literally translates to “husband-wife hand” and is a cornerstone training concept and technical application in Okinawa Karate.
-This interactive relationship explicitly insists that each hand and action are of equal importance and insufficient if one or the other does not cooperatively coexist.
+This interactive relationship explicitly insists that each hand and action are of equal importance and can render a technique insufficient if one or the other does not cooperatively coexist.

 Mutimi and Meotodeo are further supported by other attack/defense applications such as body shifting; tenshin (休捌き) and tai sabaki (体さばき) evasive repositioning of the body and body movement (forward and back and body rotation), and irimi (入り身) direct entry into an attack).